htcondor/htcondor/docs/overview/exceptional-features.rst

     directed acyclic graph, where each job is a node in the graph.
 Jobs are submitted to HTCondor following the dependencies given by the graph.
- HTCondor Enables Grid Computing.
+ HTCondor can use foreign resources, from a Grid, or a Cloud or a Supercomputer allocation
-    As grid computing becomes a reality, HTCondor is already there.
     The technique of glidein allows jobs submitted to HTCondor to be executed on grid machines in various locations worldwide.
-As the details of grid computing evolve, so does HTCondor's ability, starting with Globus-controlled resources.
  Sensitive to the Desires of Machine Owners.
     The owner of a machine has complete priority over the use of the machine.
 An owner is generally happy to let others compute on the machine while it is idle, but wants it back promptly upon returning.
     The owner does not want to take special action to regain control.
     HTCondor handles this automatically.
- ClassAds.
+ Flexible policy mechanisms.
     The ClassAd mechanism :index:`ClassAd`\ in HTCondor provides an extremely flexible, expressive framework for matchmaking resource requests with resource offers.
 Users can easily request both job